nlkinlock/Rminicourse/index.md

 ## Why gg?

-- `gg` is for "grammar of graphics"
+- `gg` stands for "grammar of graphics"

-- Uses a set of terms that defines the basic components of a plot
+- Uses a set of terms that defines the basic components of (every) plot

-- Used to produce figures using coherent, consistant syntax
+- Produce figures using coherent, consistent syntax (very similar code for very different figures)
   - However, this syntax does vary quite a bit from typical R syntax!
-  - If you are a little confused by the syntax at first, that probably just means that you are getting more comfortable with R
+  - If you are a little confused by the syntax at first, that probably just means that you are getting more comfortable with the R language

 ---

 ## The grammar

 - A basic `ggplot2` plot consists of:
-  - `data`: Must be a data frame
+  - `data`: Must be a <b>data frame</b>
   - `aes`(thetics): How your data are represented visually <i>(x, y, color, size, shape, etc.)</i>
-  - `geom`(etry): Geometries of plotted objects <i>(points, lines, boxplots, polygons, etc. </i>
+  - `geom`(etry): What type of geometric objects you want to display <i>(points, lines, polygons, etc.)</i>
-  - and more...

 --- ds:noborder